Snatch (weightlifting): Split snatch

 Split snatch was the common form of snatch before squat snatch was popularized by lifters such as Pete George and Dave Sheppard.
 In the split snatch, the lifter lifts the bar as high as possible and pulls themselves under the bar similar to the squat snatch but in the split snatch the lifter "splits" their legs, placing one foot in front of them and one behind, allowing themselves to receive the bar in a low position.
 The split snatch is now uncommon but is still occasionally performed by some lifters.
 Most lifters prefer the squat style over the split because the bar needed to be pulled higher and longer in the split style, and they can go lower in the squat.

 Power snatch

 In the power snatch, the lifter lifts the barbell as high as possible and receives the bar overhead with only a slight bend in the knee and hip, increasing the height that the bar must be lifted and decreasing the amount of weight that may be successfully lifted.
 It is the most basic version of the snatch, and simpler for beginners and those with limited mobility to learn, but may also be used by advanced lifters to train for specific purposes such as explosiveness in the pull.

 Muscle snatch

-In the muscle snatch, the lifter lifts the bar all the way overhead with arms locked out and the hip and knee fully extended.
+In the muscle snatch, the lifter lifts the bar all the way overhead with the arms locked out and the hips and knees fully extended, with no re-bend of the knees after the hips reach full extension.
+It is often used as a training exercise to reinforce upper body strength and positioning in the full snatch.